FOTC

 FOTC litter picks

-Friends of Tooting Common carries out fortnightly litter picks on the Common.
-The next pick will be on Sunday 17 September, starting at 11am at the cafe on the Common.
+Friends of Tooting Common carries out frequent litter picks on the Common.
+The next pick will be on Sunday 24 May, starting at 11am at the cafe on the Common.
 Please bring a pair of sturdy gloves.

 FOTC bat walks